Syrian Turkmen: Notable people

 Bashir al-Azma served as the Prime Minister of Syria.
 His family, the Al-Azms, were of Turkish descent.

 From a Turkmen family, Yusuf al-Azma was the Minister of War and Chief of General Staff of Syria.

 Of Turkish origin, Said al-Ghazzi was the Prime Minister of Syria in 1954 and then in 1955–56.

 Damascus-born Suat Hayri Ürgüplü served as the 11th Prime Minister of Turkey in 1965.

-Of Turkish origin, Sati' al-Husri was a Pan-Arabist writer.

 Of Turkish origin, Jamil Mardam Bey was the 21st Prime Minister of Syria.

 Sabah Qabbani, of Turkish origin, was the 5th Ambassador of Syria to the United States, taking office in 1974.

-Several Turkish families, such as the al-Atassi (Atasi), Bey Kanj Pasha Zadeh (Genç Yussef Pasha 1807–1811), Al-Azm, Qawuqji, Quwwatli (Kuvvetli) and Shishakli (Çiçekçi), continued to rule Syria as Prime Ministers or Presidents.
-However, by the 1960s the pan-Arab Baathist movement of the Al-Assad family sidelined non-Arabs from politics.
+Several Turkish families, such as the al-Atassi (Atasi), Bey Kanj Pasha Zadeh (Genç Yussef Pasha 1807–1811), Qawuqji, Quwwatli (Kuvvetli) and Shishakli (Çiçekçi), continued to rule Syria as Prime Ministers or Presidents.
+However, by the 1960s the pan-Arab Baathist movement of the Al-Assad family sidelined Turkmen from politics.